 What Is Brand Lift?

-“Your brand will always outlast anything else you do in your company,” she said.
+“Your brand will always outlast anything else you do in your company,” Melanie Balke, a digital marketing consultant, said.

-By comparison, performance marketing can feel like a hamster wheel.
+By comparison, performance marketing on its own can feel like a hamster wheel.

 So for small clients with shoestring budgets, Balke sometimes recommends her clients infuse brand storytelling into their direct-response ads.